stakater/kubestackplus-docs/content/for-devops-engineers/how-to-guides/add-a-cluster-task/add-cluster-task.md

             selfHeal: true
     ```

-1. Once pushed, ArgoCD will automatically detect changes in the Infra GitOps repository and deploy the ClusterTasks defined in the Clustertask CR files.
+1. Once pushed, ArgoCD will automatically detect changes in the Infra GitOps repository and deploy the ClusterTasks defined in the ClusterTask CR files.

 ### Step 3: Validating ClusterTask Deployment via ArgoCD UI